School District Guide

 - Offered by a regional online learning program where courses are jointly developed and offered by two or more school districts or an educational service district through an interdistrict cooperative program agreement.

 Beginning with the 2013-14 school year, online courses or programs must be offered by an approved online provider in order for school districts to claim state funding to the extent otherwise allowed by state law.
 An online provider is any provider of an online course or program, including multidistrict online providers, all school district online learning programs, and all regional online learning programs.
 (Note that prior to the 2013-14 school year, only multidistrict online providers are required to maintain approved status.)

-Districts may claim state basic education funding for non-approved courses if the course meets the criteria for district use of non-approved courses.
+Districts may claim state basic education funding for non-approved providers if the course meets the criteria for district use of non-approved providers.

 (The funding rules are specified in WAC 392-502-080.)

 Programs that qualify as Alternative Learning Experiences (ALE) should review and comply with the Alternative Learning Experience accreditation and definition changes as per SSB 5410, Section 9.
 For more information about ALE, please see Guidance for ALE.